NishanthSpShetty/lignum/README.md

 }
 ```

-> NOTE: Lignum doesnt store any data about the consumer.
+> NOTE: Lignum doesnt store any data about the consumer, so it wont track the last message consumed as done by kafka.
 ---

 *For TODO's and progress on the project refer [laundrylist](https://github.com/NishanthSpShetty/lignum/blob/master/laundrylist.md) or [lignum project](https://github.com/NishanthSpShetty/lignum/projects/1)*